Plank theorems and their applications: a survey: Applications in number theory

 \section{Applications in number theory}

 In this section, we present some applications of plank theorems in number theory.
 It is interesting to note that alternatively, number theory can sometimes give insight into plank problems.
-For instance, Fukshansky \cite{fuk} used his bounds on the height of integral points of small height outside a hypersurface defined by a nonzero integer polynomial over $\mathbb{Q}$ to obtain a lower bound for a discrete plank problem.
-This problem concerns coverings of the set of integer lattice points in $\R^d$ contained in a cube by sublattices of rank $d-1$.
-See \cref{sec:discrete} for a discussion on discrete analogues of plank problems.
+For instance, letting the \textit{height} of a point $(x_1,\cdots,x_n)$ be $\max_{1\leq i\leq n}|x_i|$, Fukshansky \cite{fuk} used his bounds on the height of integral points of small height outside a hypersurface defined by a nonzero integer polynomial over $\mathbb{Q}$ to obtain a lower bound for a discrete plank problem which concerns coverings of the set of integer lattice points in $\R^d$ contained in a cube by sublattices of rank $d-1$.
+See \cref{sec:complete} for a discussion on discrete analogues of plank problems.